-Depending on location and the level of care needed, nursing home care can cost from $35,000 to $150,000 a year with the average stay being slightly longer than three years.
-Most people end up paying for nursing home care until their personal (or family) assets are depleted at which point they may qualify for Medicaid to pick up the cost.
+An important elder law issue is long-term nursing home care, which is not covered by traditional health insurance.
+Depending on location and the level of care needed, nursing home care can cost from $35,000 to $150,000 a year, with the average stay being slightly longer than three years.
+Most people end up paying for nursing home care until their personal (or their family’s) assets are depleted, at which point they may qualify for Wisconsin Medicaid, which will pick up the cost.

-Medicare and Medicaid
+Medicare and Medicaid in Wisconsin

 Clients are often confused about the differences between Medicare and Medicaid.
 Medicare is a federal health insurance program in which most people enroll when they turn 65 years old.
 Because Medicare is an entitlement program, there are no financial qualification rules.